elinevich/k8s_gataway/readme.md

-# Kubernetes API Gateway in the GKE Gateway controller and Contour implementations.
+# Kubernetes API Gateway in the GKE Gateway controller and Contour implementations

 ## What is the Gateway API?